pingidentity-developers-experience/ping-integration-example-packages/davinci-oidc_sdk-pingone_protect-reg-authn-pkg/README.md

 ##### Deploy PingOne Environment

-In the command line, navigate to the `terraform` directory and run:
+In the command line, navigate to the `/terraform` directory and run:

 ```code
 export PINGONE_REGION="{{ NorthAmerica | Canada | Asia | Europe }}"